uktrade/data-hub-api/README.md

     create database datahub;
     ```

-8. Make sure you have elasticsearch running locally.
-If you don't, you can run one in docker:
+8. Make sure you have Elasticsearch running locally.
+If you don't, you can run one in Docker:

     ```shell
     docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" elasticsearch:2.3